CeaseFireDiscussions/digitalgarden/src/site/notes/Gate of Wisdom/Offering/Offerings.md

 - Isaiah 53:10 Yet it pleased Adonai to bruise Him.
 He caused Him to suffer.
 If He makes His soul a <mark style="background: #E6852CA6;">guilt offering</mark>, He will see His offspring, He will prolong His days, and the will of Adonai will succeed by His hand.
 - 1 Peter 2:23-24 When He was abused, He did not return the abuse.
 While suffering, He made no threats.
 Instead, He kept entrusting Himself to the One who judges righteously.
 24 He Himself bore our sins in His body on the tree, so that we, removed from sins, might live for righteousness.
 “By His wounds you were healed.”
 (TLV)
 - 1 John 1:5-7 5 Now this is the message we have heard from Him and announce to you—that God is light and in Him there is no darkness at all.
 6 If we say we have fellowship with Him and keep walking in the darkness, we are lying and do not practice the truth.
 7 But if we walk in the light as He Himself is in the light, we have fellowship with one another and the blood of His Son Yeshua purifies us from all sin.
 (TLV)
+- Ephesians 5:1-3 Therefore be imitators of God, as dearly loved children; 2 and walk in love, just as Messiah also loved us[a] and gave Himself up for us as an offering and sacrifice to God for a fragrant aroma.
+3 But sexual immorality and any impurity or greed—don’t even let these be mentioned among you, as is proper for kedoshim.
+(TLV)

 ### [[Zunpublished/Wave Offering\|Wave Offering]] - Tenufah
 - Offering Type: Sacrifice or grain offering (presented by waving)